|Job title||Campaigns Officer|

 Purpose of the post

 The Howard League for Penal Reform is the world’s oldest penal reform charity, with a proven record of delivering change.
-Our successful campaigns have led to the abolition of capital punishment, an end to the ban on sending books to prisoners and a massive reduction in arrests of children.
-Our legal team provides expert advice and support to children and young people in prison.
+Our successful campaigns have led to the abolition of capital punishment, the massive reduction in child arrests and child entry to the criminal justice system, and significant improvements in the treatment of people in the system.
+Our legal team provides expert advice and intervention to children and young people in custody.
 We want to do even more, so we are looking for a Campaigns Officer who can help us achieve our goals of less crime, safer communities and fewer people in prison.

 Duties and responsibilities